quantify-os/quantify-core/README.rst

 This includes:

 * Define procedures at the level of quantum Gates, arbitrary Pulses or a combination of the two.
-* Resource management
+* Resource management.
-* Hardware independent internal representation
+* Hardware independent internal representation.
-* Multiple frontends and backends
+* Multiple frontends (QASM, IBM Qiskit, etc.).
+* Multiple (hardware) backends.

 .. caution::